Want to Retire Early? Consider the FIRE Movement

 FIRE Pillar 9: Low-cost Index Fund Investing

 the FIRE Movement is about much more than just saving; you need to invest your money, too.
-Find out how to invest in the stock market with index funds.
+Find out how to invest in the stock market with low-cost index funds.

 FIRE Pillar 10: Practice The 4% Rule